 Major Hurricane, Category Three.
 Winds reached 114 mph at landfall.
 It moved inland over Pensacola.

 Major Hurricane, Category Three.
 The pressure at Perdido Beach measured 28.20 inches, or 955 Mb.
 Significant flooding occurred in South Mobile and Baldwin Counties.

 1969, August 17th

 Hurricane Camille, Category Five.
 Camille is the strongest known land-falling hurricane in recorded history.
-Winds were estimated at 175 mph at landfall on the Mississippi coast.
+Winds were estimated at 190 mph at landfall.
 Hurricane Camille was extremely small, and moved inland near Bay St. Louis, MS. Great damage occurred throughout coastal Mississippi, with a recorded pressure of 26.84 inches, or 909 Mb.
 The storm surge was estimated at 22-25 feet.
 The devastation of Camille inspired the Saffir-Simpson Hurricane Scale.
-Here are several photo galleries and other information.
 Watch streaming video of A Lady Named Camille, a 29 minute documentary of the damage from Camille.
 At that time, the Navy was sending planes into hurricanes.

 1979, September 12th

 Hurricane Frederic, Category Three.
 Frederic strengthened from a category one to a category four storm in 30 hours while in the Gulf of Mexico, but weakened before landfall.
 The sustained winds reached 100 mph at landfall with gusts near 145 mph.
 Frederic moved inland near Mobile Bay and the Dauphin Island Bridge.
 The wind resulted in incredible damage to Mobile.
 Frederic was the first major hurricane to affect Mobile since 1926.
 Watch WKRG-TV News archive video of the days and recovery following Frederic and this 10 year anniversary WKRG TV5 program, from 1989.